 Before approaching faculty or employers for letters of recommendation, reflect on how these letters can strengthen your application.

 - If you need to provide several letters of recommendation, consider how each letter can fill different needs and request letters from individuals who know you in different contexts and can comment on different strengths.
-A psychology professor can comment on your intellectual curiosity, academic skills, and participation in class, while an internship supervisor can comment on your patience with children, your creativity, etc.

-- What would you like someone to include in the letter that may be missing in the rest of your application?
+- What would you like someone to include/address in the letter that may be missing in the rest of your application?
 Who can comment on your professional behavior?
 Your maturity?
 Did you take a particularly challenging sequence of courses that is not necessarily obvious from your transcript?
 Are there extenuating circumstances that might account for atypical grades?

 - Decide whether you want to waive your right to see the letter of recommendation.
-For many employers and graduate programs, confidential letters have greater credibility and are assigned greater weight in the application process.
+For most employers and graduate programs, confidential letters have greater credibility and are assigned greater weight in the application process.
 Interestingly, many letter writers are less inhibited in praising an applicant when the letter is confidential.

 - Allow plenty of "turnaround time."
 Be sure the letter writer has the opportunity to write a thoughtful, complete letter without worrying about an unrealistic deadline.